gur111/MtmEx2Tester/README.md

 # How to use
+This tester aims to cover as many edge cases as possible whilst giving convinient testing results.

 ## So what's it testing
  - [x] All test files located in the `in` folder (assuming there's a matching output file in the `out` folder)